 Compliance Mapping is serious business.
 It involves understanding sentence structures, grammar, terminological mapping, semantic relationships, and the various rules of term matching set forth by various ISO standards.
-(ISC)2 and the Unified Compliance team have joined forces to present this program.

 Compliance Mapping is the process of matching one Citation’s Mandates to another Citation’s Mandates.
 An older methodology is matching Citation to Citation in a matrix, with the newer methodology being matching each Citation to a Common Control in a star pattern.
 You will learn through multimedia presentations, demonstrations, and hands-on experience, the process of compliance mapping which consists of cataloging the Authority Document in question, extracting its pertinent Citations and Mandates, tagging the terms in those Mandates, selecting each tagged term’s in-context definition, mapping that tagged Mandate to a Common Control, and then matching the Common Control to corresponding Audit Questions as shown in the flow diagram below.

 The goal of this training program is to prepare compliance mappers for the responsibility of mapping multiple Authority Documents correctly and accurately in a way that will satisfy auditors and regulators while simplifying governance for their organization or clients.

 There are currently seven modules for this course.

 We begin this module by identifying the topics to be discussed in this course.
 Then we will define compliance and identify the steps to complete before you comply.
 We will conclude this module by discussing how to use the UCF mapping process to meet corporate compliance requirements.